Contains the active ingredient lercanidipine (as hydrochloride)

 Your blood pressure may be different at different times of the day, depending on how

-pressure stays higher than is needed, even when you are calm and relaxed.
+busy or worried you are.
+If your blood pressure stays higher than is needed, even

 There are usually no symptoms of hypertension.
 The only way of knowing that you have